-Interest Rate Risk
+Interest Rate and Foreign Exchange Risk

-Our exposure to market risk from changes in interest rates relates primarily to our cash equivalents, marketable securities, variable-rate debt obligations, and derivative liabilities.
-As of December 31, 2016, we had cash equivalents of \$13.6 million held in a combination of money market funds and commercial paper, and marketable securities of \$31.7 million, held in a combination of certificates of deposit, corporate bonds, and U.S. government bonds.
+Our exposure to market risk from changes in interest rates relates primarily to our cash equivalents, marketable securities, derivative assets, and variable-rate debt obligations.
+As of December 31, 2017, we had cash equivalents of \$12.9 million held in a combination of money market funds and commercial paper, and marketable securities of \$57.3 million, held in a combination of certificates of deposit, corporate bonds, and U.S. government bonds.
 Our cash equivalents mature within three months or less from the date of purchase.
 Marketable securities with original maturities of greater than three months and remaining maturities of less than one year are classified as short-term investments.
 Investments with maturities beyond one year may be classified as short-term based on their highly liquid nature and because such marketable securities represent the investment of cash that is available for current operations.
 We have classified our marketable securities as available-for-sale and, therefore, we may choose to sell or hold them as changes in the market occur.
-Because of the short-term nature of the instruments in our portfolio, a decline in interest rates would reduce our interest income over time, and an increase in interest rates may negatively affect the market price or liquidity of certain securities within the portfolio, but a change in interest rates would not have a material impact on our results of operations, financial position or cash flows.
+Because of the short-term nature of the instruments in our portfolio, a decline in interest rates would reduce our interest income over time, and an increase in interest rates may negatively affect the market price or liquidity of certain securities within the portfolio.

 Our negotiated credit facilities generally charge interest based on a benchmark rate such as LIBOR.
 Fluctuations in short-term interest rates may cause interest payments on term loan principal and drawn amounts on the revolving line to increase or decrease.
-As of December 31, 2016, the outstanding balances on our credit facilities totaled \$64.0 million.
+As of December 31, 2017, the outstanding balances on our credit facilities totaled \$48.0 million.

 In January 2016, we entered into an \$80.0 million receive-variable, pay-fixed interest rate swap agreement, amortizing monthly in line with the outstanding principal balance on our term loan.
 The swap is classified as a cash flow hedge and effectively fixes the interest rate on our variable-rate term loan.
 The interest rate swap matures on December 31, 2020 and has a fixed interest rate of 1.42% per annum.
-The variable rate on the interest rate swap is the one-month LIBOR benchmark, which was 0.61% at December 31, 2016.
+The variable rate on the interest rate swap is the one-month LIBOR benchmark, which was 1.35% at December 31, 2017.
+As of December 31, 2017, the outstanding balance on our interest rate swap was \$48.0 million.

 The fair value of our interest rate swap agreement represents the estimated receipts or payments that would be made to terminate the agreement.
 The amounts related to our cash flow hedge are recorded as deferred gains or losses in our consolidated balance sheets with the offset recorded in accumulated other comprehensive income, net of tax.
-At December 31, 2016, the fair value of our interest rate swap agreement was a liability of \$0.04 million.
-The estimated amount expected to be reclassified into earnings within the next twelve months was \$0.04 million at December 31, 2016.
+At December 31, 2017, the fair value of our interest rate swap agreement was an asset of \$0.4 million.
+The estimated amount expected to be reclassified into earnings within the next twelve months was \$0.1 million at December 31, 2017.